 - A. This section provides a description of, and the responsibilities related to, the PT.
 Smart Cakrawala Aviation Continuing Analysis and Surveillance Program, as required by CASR 135.373.
-The program serves to ensure the adequacy of the Continuous Airworthiness Maintenance Program and to confirm that it is being properly controlled and adhered to. - B. The continuing analysis and surveillance program are designed to audit the technical, operation and personnel for effectiveness of continuing airworthiness maintenance program are conformance to the technical standard and company policy procedures with the objective of maintaining the highest standards of airworthiness and safety.
-Any deficiency is corrected in timely manner. - C. The continuing analysis and surveillance also include a system of data collection and analysis.
+The program serves to ensure the adequacy of the Continuous Airworthiness Maintenance Program and to confirm that it is being properly controlled and adhered to. - B. The continuing analysis and surveillance program is designed to monitor, operation and personnel for effectiveness of continuing airworthiness maintenance program are conformance to the technical standard and company policy procedures with the objective of maintaining the highest standards of airworthiness and safety.
+Any deficiency is corrected in timely manner. - C. The continuing analysis and surveillance also includes a system of data collection and analysis.
 The analysis of collected data is typically charted to monitor trends and to support the condition monitoring process.
 PT.
 Smart Cakrawala Aviation has Maintenance forecast to satisfy the requirements for data collection and analysis.
-Chief Inspector is responsible for establishing and independent quality audits system to monitor compliance with requirements of Indonesia DGCA through regular audits of various work areas of the Engineering & Maintenance. - D. The Chief Inspector is also responsible for the auditing work performed by contractors and other air operators perform maintenance and alteration on behalf of PT.
-Smart Cakrawala Aviation.
-Chief Inspector personnel must therefore subject such work to periodic audits. - E. Responsibility for the analysis and surveillance program is shared between the various Technical Departments primarily consisting of Maintenance, Chief Inspector and Technical Support.
+Chief Inspector is responsible for establishing and to monitor compliance with requirements of Indonesia DGCA. - D. Responsibility for the analysis and surveillance program is shared between the various Technical Departments primarily consisting of Technical Manager, Chief Inspector and Technical Support. - E. The continuing analysis and surveillance regarding audit functions refer to Quality Management System (QMS) Manual chapter 4 Quality Assurance program.

 12.2.
-DUTIES, RESPONSIBILITIES, AND AUTHORITIES
+DATA COLLECTIONS AND ANALYSIS